SRinatR/Askim_candles/memory-bank/progress.md

 *   **Checkout Flow:** Users must be logged in (either NextAuth or simulated) to proceed to checkout.
 *   **Prices in UZS:** Product prices in `mock-data.ts` adjusted; display components show UZS using `toLocaleString`.
 *   **Product Filters (Main Site):**
     *   Category, Scent, Material filters.
+Category filter logic fixed to compare slugs.
     *   Scent and Material options are dynamically generated from `mockProducts` (active products only).
     *   Price range filter with slider and input fields, with **dynamic min/max price calculation** based on `allProducts` (active products only).
 Robustness improved for empty product lists.
     *   Filters available in a mobile-friendly sheet with "Apply Filters" button.